-- The solution is pre-made and this reduces the risk of contamination with using tap water in the nasal rinses which can lead to serious infections.
+- The solution is pre-made and this reduces the risk of contamination by using tap water in the nasal rinses which can lead to serious infections.

-- Unlike current nasal rinses that are saline, Rhinorinse is composed of a solution is more like our bodies plasma and sea-water and has been shown in clinical studies to be better for your nose than saline.
+- Unlike current nasal rinses that are saline, Rhinorinse is composed of a solution that is more like our body's plasma and sea-water and has been shown in clinical studies to be better for your nose than saline.

 - Because the solution is pre-made, people can choose any volume of solution that they want to use for their nasal rinse.
 This increases the comfort of using the nasal rinse and minimizes the feeling of drowning with less plugging of the ears.

-4. How much Rhinorinse should use I use?We recommend using 100-200 mLs of solution once to twice daily unless told otherwise by your doctor.
-For general nasal cleansing, most people can use 100ml once daily.
+4. How much Rhinorinse should use I use?We recommend using 100-200 mls of the solution once to twice daily unless told otherwise by your doctor.
+For general nasal cleansing, most people can use 100 ml once daily.

-5. Is using a nasal rinse safe?Yes it is.
-In fact, nasal rinses have been around for over 5000 years to help clear our nose and sinuses, which are the first line of defence for our respiratory system.
+5. Is using a nasal rinse safe?Yes, it is.
+Nasal rinses have been around for over 5000 years to help clear our nose and sinuses, which are the first line of defense for our respiratory system.

 7. How do I take care of the bottle?After each use, be sure to rinse the bottle with hot and soapy water.
 Shake all of the water out of the bottle and leave sit upside down on a hand towel or paper towel.
 The spout can be rinsed and washed the same way and then place flat on the base to dry (we are working on a stand for the bottle!)